AdirShML/AdirShML/README.md

 <h1>Welcome To My Profile:</h1>

-* I'm Adir Shmuel A Software Developer, also Martial arts instructor.

-* addicted to sports (especially martial arts), playing guitar, and in my free time- love to play video games.

-* I like experimenting with tech, and learn new skiils and knowledge both on practical side and overall understanding in order to solve any given problem.
+* I'm Adir Shmuel A Full-Stack Developer, also Martial arts instructor. specialized with web development process. in general i'll always try to leverage my technical and theoretical skills by developing high-quality robust software solutions. with strong problem-solving attitude, troubleshooting abilities and tons of self discipline and motivation- i am commited to my occupation, looking always to be the better version from yesterday!